rahul-tar/technical-documentation/technical-documentation.md

 Seller utility = p - Sum_g n_g c_g

+Where Sum_g n_g c_g is the cost of all goods in the bundle.

-The buyer&#39;s utility is based upon the number of cakes and pancakes they can make from the goods they purchase during the round, with some extra value placed on extra flavorings: chocolate, vanilla and blueberries.
+The human buyer&#39;s utility is based upon the number of cakes and pancakes they can make from the goods they purchase from the sellers' agents during the round, with some extra value placed on extra flavorings: chocolate, vanilla and blueberries.
 The mapping from raw goods to baked goods is a fixed recipe that is known to all players.
 Specifically, the recipes are:

 A cake can be made from: